Creates or updates a summary of an svdraws object.

 size (ESS) should be calculated for the parameter draws.
 This is

-achieved by calling effectiveSize
+achieved by calling effectiveSize from the coda

 package.
-The default is TRUE
+The default is TRUE.

 logical value which indicates whether the effective sample